ethankennerly/digestion-defense/engineering.md

 1. [ ] White teeth contact grape.
 They transmit negative health to grape.
     1. [ ] Grape has a quantity receiver for negative health and the health is depleted.
         1. [ ] Damage.
 One of the following:
-            1. [ ] Petri transmission pattern:
-                1. [ ] Health with quantity occupies health receiver.
-                1. [ ] Health with quantity entity has a trigger and an accepter.
-                1. [ ] Teeth have a collider.
-                1. [ ] Teeth has transmitter of negative health.
-                1. [ ] Example test steps:
-                    1. [ ] Receiver accepts health.
-                    1. [ ] Occupant has health and quantity 1.
-                    1. [ ] Target has receiver.
-                    1. [ ] Target has trigger and accepter.
-                    1. [ ] Source has receiver with health and quantity -2.
-                    1. [ ] Publish trigger of source and target.
-                    1. [ ] Execute trigger systems.
-                    1. [ ] Expect target receiver occupant has health and quantity -1.
-                1. [ ] Test reversed roles: expect target health 1.
             1. [ ] Entity-component-system pattern:
                 1. [ ] Grape has health component with a positive value.
                 1. [ ] Tooth has health changer component with a negative value.